 - Clearance departments: Big box retailers like Wal-Mart and Target often have great deals on toys in their clearance sections, especially around the holidays.

 - Manufacturer's Web sites: Toy manufacturers sometimes have good deals posted on their product Web sites.
-For example, the Crayola store has a special online sale section and Hasbro boasts 100s of children's games for $10 or less.
+For example, the Crayola store sometimes lists sales, and Hasbro boasts 100s of children's games for $10 or less.

 - Craigslist: Depending upon where you live, Craigslist can be a good resource for finding children's toys.
 This site is especially good for those in search of larger items, such as a child's play kitchen or an artist easel.